Anorectal abscess: Signs and symptoms

 The condition can become extremely painful, and usually worsens over the course of just a few days.
 The pain may be limited and sporadic at first, but may worsen to a constant pain which can become very severe when body position is changed (e.g., when standing up, rolling over, and so forth).
 Depending upon the exact location of the abscess, there can also be excruciating pain during bowel movements, though this is not always the case.
 This condition may occur in isolation, but is frequently indicative of another underlying disorder, such as Crohn's disease.

 Complications

-If left untreated, an anal fistula will almost certainly form, connecting the rectum to the skin.
+If left untreated, an anal fistula can form, connecting the rectum to the skin.
 This requires more intensive surgery.
 Furthermore, any untreated abscess may (and most likely will) continue to expand, eventually becoming a serious systemic infection.

 Cause

 Abscesses are caused by a high-density infection of (usually) common bacteria which collect in one place or another for any variety of reasons.
 Anal abscesses, without treatment, are likely to spread and affect other parts of the body, particularly the groin and rectal lumen.
 All abscesses can progress to serious generalized infections requiring lengthy hospitalizations if not treated.

 Historically, many rectal abscesses are caused by bacteria common in the digestive system, such as E. coli.
 While this still continues often to be the case, there has recently been an increase in the causative organism being staphylococcus, as well as the difficult to treat community-acquired methicillin-resistant S. aureus.
 Because of the increasing appearance of more exotic bacteria in anal abscesses, microbiological examination will always be performed on the surgical exudate to determine the proper course of any antibiotic treatment.